-The over all construction scenario is illustrated in Fig.8.
-The structural unit panels are folded in a package of 10 m x 10 m x 1.9 m which is a unit cargo transported from the ground to the low earth orbit by reusable launch vehicles (RLV).
-The cargo is transferred to the orbit transfer vehicle (OTV) in the low earth orbit around 500 km and transported to the geo-stationary Delta-V required orbit. for the transportation is 4,500 m/s.
+The over all construction scenario is illustrated in Fig.6.
+The structural unit panels are folded in a package of 10 m x 5m x 3.8 m (panel thickness 0.02 m) which is a unit cargo transported from the ground to the low earth orbit by reusable launch vehicles (RLV).
+The cargo is transferred to the orbit transfer vehicle (OTV) in the low earth orbit around 500 km and transported to the geo-stationary orbit.
+Delta-V required for the transportation is 4,500 m/s.
 To avoid the degradation of the solar cells by the trapped energetic particles in the radiation belt, the cargo is contained in a radiation shield vessel.
-If we use a 200 MT OTV equipped with an electric propulsion of 80 N thrust,
+If we use a 200 MT OTV equipped with an electric propulsion of 80 N thrust, the cargo is transferred to the geo-stationary orbit in 4 months.
+The unit of Tethered-SPS is deployed automatically in the orbit.
+The function of the unit is fully tested and then it is integrated to the SPS main body by latching the panels to each other.
+Docking assistant robots which are manipulated from the ground control center will be required for the integration.
+The SPS function of the main body can be verified intermittently during the construction phase from the low power to the full power.
+After completion of construction, any unit in trouble can be unlatched and removed from the main SPS for maintenance, and a new unit can be installed for that.

-Fig.8 Construction scenario of Tethered-SPS.
+Fig.6 Construction scenario of Tethered-SPS.